What to see and do in Palm Beach and West Palm Beach—and where to stay

 Best oceanfront resorts

-If you want to be on the ocean (and are up for the splurge), The Four Seasons or The Breakers are your best bets.
+If you want to be on the ocean (and are up for the splurge), the Four Seasons or the Breakers are your best bets since both are oceanfront.
 I have been lucky enough to stay at both places several times.
-Check out my post on this first-world question: Is it better to stay at the Four Seasons or The Breakers?
+Check out my post on this first-world question: Is it better to stay at the Four Seasons or The Breakers? to help you decide which hotel is best for your needs.

 Best location for an Airbnb in West Palm Beach